-Duncan’s Eco Eye series is driven by his interests in the protection of Ireland’s environment and enhancement of biodiversity.
-It is Ireland’s longest running environmental series and one of the most popular shows on Irish television – there were twenty-one series in total and all available episodes can be viewed in the Eco Eye section of our Resources page.
+Duncan’s Eco Eye series was driven by his interests in the protection of Ireland’s environment and enhancement of biodiversity.
+It was Ireland’s longest running environmental series and one of the most popular shows on Irish television – there were twenty-one series in total and all available episodes can be viewed in the Eco Eye section of our Resources page.

 A firm believer in the power of local community co-operatives, Duncan actively engages with the ‘Get Involved’ sustainable community initiative, which promotes local, voluntary, community-led projects nationwide.
 This ‘bottom up’ movement sets out to inspire and enable innovative local collaborative enterprises to flourish, which stimulate rewarding new livelihoods in sustainable energy, local food produce, biodiversity enhancement, water catchment protection and eco-tourism.

 Duncan is also passionately concerned about Climate Change – in particular, the urgency to inform and engage Irish people in weaning off the use of fossil fuel for energy and other sources of greenhouse emissions and in switching to sustainable solutions.